-Disability claimants who have been approved for Social Security disability insurance benefits (also known as SSDI, SSD, and Title II disability benefits) are subject to a five-month “waiting period” wherein the Social Security Administration (SSA) does not pay the claimant any disability benefits.
+Disability claimants who have been approved for Social Security Disability Insurance benefits (also known as SSDI, SSD, and Title II disability benefits) are subject to a five-month “waiting period” wherein the Social Security Administration (SSA) does not pay the claimant any disability benefits.
 This means that if the claim is approved within five months of the disability onset date, Social Security will not pay benefits until the sixth month after the onset date.
 If the claim is approved more than five months after the disability onset date, then the SSA will withhold the first five months of the claimant’s benefits before starting monthly payments.

 Exceptions to the Waiting Period

 - Supplemental Security Income, or SSI.
 Supplemental Security Income claimants who have been approved to receive SSI disability do not have a five-month waiting period.
 SSI claimants are eligible for their first payment on the first day of the month after they apply for disability.
-[Note: even SSI claimants are likely receive a few months of “back pay” SSI benefit payments because it takes the SSA at least a few months to approve a claim for disability benefits.]
+[Note: even SSI claimants are likely to receive a few months of “back pay” SSI benefit payments because it takes the SSA at least a few months to approve a claim for disability benefits.]

 - Reinstatement.
-If you were previously approved for SSDI benefits, returned to work, stopped receiving disability benefits, and then become disabled again because of an impairment(s) that is the same as or related to the impairment(s) that allowed you to get benefits earlier, you will not be subject to the five month waiting period for benefits – so long as you make your request for reinstatement within 5 years from the month your benefits ended.
+If you were previously approved for SSDI benefits, returned to work, stopped receiving disability benefits, and then become disabled again because of an impairment(s) that is the same as or related to the impairment(s) that allowed you to get benefits earlier, you will not be subject to the five-month waiting period for benefits – so long as you make your request for reinstatement within 5 years from the month your benefits ended.
 This is called Expedited Reinstatement.

 - Dependent Benefits.
 If you are applying for benefits as the child of a disabled worker, your application is not subject to a waiting period.
 For more information, see our section on SSDI dependent benefits.